Revolve Group Inc. (RVLV) Just Got Our Attention

 BofA Securities gave a rating of “Underperform” to RVLV, setting the target price at $22 in the report published on July 26th of the current year.

-Volatility was left at 6.71%, however, over the last 30 days, the volatility rate increased by 6.94%, as shares surge +5.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.65% lower at present.
+Volatility was left at 7.58%, however, over the last 30 days, the volatility rate increased by 9.68%, as shares sank -2.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.33% lower at present.

-During the last 5 trading sessions, RVLV rose by +14.44%, which changed the moving average for the period of 200-days by -55.99% in comparison to the 20-day moving average, which settled at $22.47.
-In addition, Revolve Group Inc. saw -56.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RVLV fell by -6.04%, which changed the moving average for the period of 200-days by -46.92% in comparison to the 20-day moving average, which settled at $22.56.
+In addition, Revolve Group Inc. saw -58.94% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading